Kickstartai-product/dailytide-community-edition/backend/README.md

 ## Building a Docker Image 🐳

 For containerized deployments, we provide a `Dockerfile.development`.
 This Dockerfile creates an image with the API backend, including the `.env.development` environment variables.
-Docker ensures consistency across environments, making it easy to replicate the backend setup locally or in production. 📋
+Docker ensures consistency across environments, making it easy to replicate the backend setup locally or in staging. 📋

 ## Patterns 🗂️